Expertium/expertium.github.io/Algorithm.md

 On the x axis, we have D, and on the y axis, we have predicted and measured S. Blue dots are values of memory stability that have been measured from my review history, and the orange line is the predicted value of memory stability.
 Of course, both are *averages* that require thousands of reviews to estimate accurately.

 As you can see, the orange line is close to the blue dots, meaning that, *on average*, predicted stability is close to actual stability.
 Though the fit is worse for low values of D, they are also based on fewer reviews.
+This is based on one of my own decks.

 Side note: D ranges from 1 to 10, but in the built-in version of FSRS, D is displayed as a number between 0 and 1.
 This conversion is completely unnecessary in my opinion.